-- 12.(1) The chief commissioner is responsible for managing the authority's operations in accordance with its objectives, strategies and policies. - (2) Without limiting subsection (1), the chief commissioner is to prepare an annual corporate plan incorporating performance targets developed in consultation with the board and approved by the Minister. - (3) The chief commissioner has power to do anything necessary or convenient to be done for, or in connection with, the management of the authority's operations.
+- 12.(1) The chief commissioner is responsible for managing the authority's operations in accordance with its objectives, strategies and policies. - (2) Without limiting subsection (1), the chief commissioner is to prepare an annual strategic plan incorporating performance targets approved by the Minister.

+(3) The chief commissioner has power to do anything necessary or convenient to be done for, or in connection with, the management of the authority's operations.